Celebrating Openness about Animal Research

-Biomedical institutions from around the world shared their stories and experiences of being open with the public during the second edition of Be Open About Animal Research Day (#BOARD22) on 16 June, 2022.
+Biomedical institutions from around the world shared their stories and experiences of being open about animal research with the public.

 EARA co-ordinated the 24-hour global campaign supported by the wider biomedical community, from both public and private research, across the continents of the world.

-In total 158 partner institutions pledged their support to the campaign from 32 countries across five continents.
-Among these 45 partner institutions provided case studies, videos and statements – and some from individual scientists.
+In total, 193 partner institutions pledged their support to the campaign from 34 countries across five continents – the highest ever participation.
+Among these, 92 institutions provided statements, case studies, videos or other materials.

-To coincide with #BOARD22, the annual reports of the Belgium and Portugal Transparency Agreements were published and publicised.
+To coincide with #BOARD23, the first annual report of the Transparency Agreement on Animal Research (TA) in the Netherlands was published and publicised.